azagoruyko/rigBuilder/README.md

 2. **Python**: `C:\Program Files\Epic Games\UE_<version>\Engine\Binaries\ThirdParty\Python3\Win64\python.exe`
 3. **Install**: `.\python.exe -m pip install zmq`
 4. 💡 **Tip**: Install `unreal-stub` for autocompletion in your IDE.

+### 5. Usage

+To get started with building your own modules, take a look at the [example.rb](modules/example.rb) module provided in the `modules` directory.
+This serves as a primary reference for module structure and usage patterns.

 ---